 Chronograph: 1/5 sec

-The last comparison in the Tissot vs Seiko battle includes two quartz-driven chronograph watches.
+The last comparison in the Tissot vs Seiko battle includes two quartz-driven chronograph watches that both feature on our list of the top affordable chronograph pieces.

 The Tissot PRS 516 comes with three sub-dials and a stopwatch’s second hand running on the main dial.
 The same applies to the Seiko SSB359.